Tourmalin's Time Cheques

 Tourmalin's Time Cheques is a novel by F. Anstey published in 1891.

 Plot summary

-Tourmalin's Time Cheques is a novel in which Tourmalin deposits his shipboard hours in a Time Bank, which he can reclaim when needed.
+Tourmalin's Time Cheques is a novel in which Tourmalin deposits his long uninteresting seagoing hours in a Time Bank, and he can reclaim these hours later to use however he needs.

 Reception

 Dave Langford reviewed Tourmalin's Time Cheques for White Dwarf #87, and stated that "Antsey can only resolve things by a hoary literary device [...]
 Otherwise, it's still fun."